jpklock2/vision-based-landing-guidance/pose_estimation/README.md

 ## Ground Truth

-To compute the estimation errors, a ground truth file is required.
+To compute the estimation errors (optional), a ground truth file is required.
 This file must be a CSV with the same structure as the CSV files in the LARD dataset.

 ## How to Run